vectara/vectara-ingest/crawlers/CRAWLERS.md

 `delay` specifies the number of seconds to wait between to consecutive requests to avoid rate limiting issues.

-if `force_prefix` is set to true, then a URL is included in the crawl job only if the base_url is a prefix of it.
-This functionality works well whether the `www` prefix is used or not; for example if a URL to crawl is `vectara.com/page` it will be included even if the base_url is `www.vectara.com/page`
+`url_regex` if it exists defines a regular expression that is used to filter URLs.
+For example, if I want only the developer pages from vectara.com to be indexed, I can use ".*vectara.com/developer.*"

 ### RSS crawler